Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Maunganui, Mt High Point

-A large mountain that catched the sun in the morning.
+A large mountain that caught the sun in the morning.
 Maunga means mountain.
 Nui means large, big.
-It was also known as Mt Monganui.
+It was also known as Mt Monganui, which is a alternative spelling of Maunganui.

 Maungaroa Ridge

 A long mountain.
 Maunga means mountain.
 Roa means long.
-It is a early Maori name for the area.
+It is an early Maori name for the area.
 Maungaroa has also been spelt as Mungaroa and Mangaroa.

 Miro Creek Water

-A evergreen coniferous native tree.
-It grows up to 25 m high, with a trunk up to 1.3 metres diameter.
-The track starts along the Back Road and goes up Miro Creek.
+An evergreen coniferous native tree that has curved leaves arranged in two rows.
+It grows up to 25 metres high, with a trunk up to 1.3 metres diameter.
+Miro Creek Road / Track starts along the Back Road and goes up Miro Creek.

 Misty Hill High Point